MucaCirone/Master_Thesis/BTC_experiment_data/README.md

-These files are the results of the experiments carried out in the BTC notebook.
+These files are the results of experiments carried out in the BTC notebook.

 I've added the files for convenience since it took more than 3hrs to obtain the data.